jimcadden/jmcadden.github.io/cs451/readings.md

 # Paper Assessment
 ### I. Problem
 + Give a general problem statement for this work.
-+ Select a _single word_ that describes the general area this problem (and it's solutions) belongs in.
++ Is there a _single word_ that describes the general problem-area this paper belongs too?
 (e.g., _performance, security, programmability, correctness_, etc.).

 ### II.
 Approach
-+ Provide a concise **thesis statement** that captures the authors' approch and solution
++ Provide a concise **thesis statement** that captures the authors' approch and solutions
-+ Describe at least one experimental hypothesis that supports this thesis, and how it was validated through the results provided in the paper (when applicable).
++ Identify the author's experimental hypotheses that support this thesis, and describe how/if they were validated through the results described in the paper (when applicable).

 ### III.
-Relationship
+Relation
-+ Observe one way this paper relates to one-or-many of the papers we've covered this semester.
++ Observe how this paper relates to one (or multiple) of the papers we've already covered this semester.

 ### IV.
 Impression
-+ What is your major take-away(s) from reading this paper?
++ What are your major take-away(s) from reading this paper?
-+ Was there one thing in particular you found surprising, interesting, far-fetched or confusing? (provide as many as you'd like)
++ Was there something in particular that you found surprising, interesting, far-fetched, or confusing? (list as many as you'd like)
-+ Finally, rate the paper on a scale [1-10] (10 being best) and briefly explain why.
++ Finally, I'd like you to rate the paper on a scale [1-10] (10 being best) and briefly explain why.

 # Example Submission